How-to: Set up your team’s Evernote Business workspace

 What types of information are you sharing with Evernote?

-How you structure your notebooks will depending on the types of information that will be shared and with whom.
-Some notebooks will contain information with a broad audience--vacation policies, quarterly performance reports.
+How you structure your spaces will depend on the types of information that will be shared and with whom.
+Some shared spaces will contain information with a broad audience--vacation policies, quarterly performance reports.
 These can be published company-wide.
-Other notebooks that are team or project-specific or contain sensitive information should be created and shared individually.
+Other spaces that are team or project-specific or contain sensitive information should be created and shared individually.

 What does each individual contributor need?

 Each person on your team likely works differently than the person sitting next to them, and Evernote Business can be adapted to meet each person’s needs.
-So each employee can make the most of their Evernote experience, make sure to train your team on how to use the built-in customization options like shortcuts, notebook stacks, and saved searches.
+So each employee can make the most of their Evernote experience, make sure to train your team on how to use the built-in customization options like shortcuts and saved searches.

 Tools for organizing your workspace

-Evernote Business has several methods to keep your team’s information organized, including notebooks, tags, and notes.
+Evernote Business has several methods to keep your team’s information organized, including spaces, notebooks, tags, and notes.

-Notebooks are ideal for gathering related notes together that are intended to be shared as collection with team members.
-Notebooks come in two flavors - business and personal.
+Spaces are ideal for gathering related notes and notebooks together that are intended to be shared as collection with team members.

-Business notebooks are owned by the company, and they remain with the company when someone on your team leaves.
-Business notebooks can be shared across the entire business, selectively with relevant individuals or they can also be kept private so only the individual who created them and your company’s admins can access them.
+Notebooks in your company's Evernote Business account are owned by the company, and they remain with the company when someone on your team leaves.
+They can be shared across the entire business, selectively with relevant individuals or they can also be kept private so only the individual who created them and your company’s admins can access them.

-Personal notebooks are owned by each individual, and when they leave your company, the contents of their personal notebooks will leave with them.
-Personal notebooks cannot be shared with your entire business.
+Notebooks in your personal Evernote account are owned by each individual, and when they leave your company, the contents of their personal notebooks will leave with them.

 Tags are for filtering the contents of a notebook.
 For instance, within a “Customers” notebook you could use the tag “Jane Smith” to indicate notes related to that particular customer.
 You can filter by multiple tags as well (e.g., by customer and year, or project and person assigned).

 Notes should also be considered as you’re setting up your workspace.
-A single note can be used as a reference document for a notebook.
-For example, in a collaborative notebook, it’s helpful to have a “How to use this notebook” note so the purpose of the notebook and how to collaborate within is obvious to all.
+A single note can be used as a reference document for a team space and displayed in the Pinned Notes area.
+For example, it’s helpful to have a “How to use this space” note so the purpose of the space and how to use it is obvious to all.
 If there are several reference notes in a single notebook, consider creating a Table of Contents by selecting the target notes and using the built-in table of contents feature.

 Create note-naming conventions to make sure everyone on your team titles their notes consistently.
 Doing so will make it easier for team members to locate the note they need when they are searching or browsing.